She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 Has anyone ever received a higher return on investment for a logo design?

-The Nike Swoosh likely represents the highest ROI for a logo design in commercial history.
+The Nike Swoosh is likely the logo with the highest ROI in commercial history.
 No other major global brand acquired its primary logo for such a minimal initial investment while achieving comparable levels of success.

 Is the Nike logo the most recognised in the world?